 - The review procedure is the legislature’s alternative to other forms of administrative review and is intended to render judicial review unnecessary by providing a review of a decision on the merits.

-- The Panel’s Rules for Proceedings set out the documents which an applicant needs to lodge.20 They must specify the decision and the grounds for review.
+- The Panel’s Procedural Rules set out the documents which an applicant needs to lodge.27 They must specify the decision and the grounds for review.28

-- An application for review must be made within 2 business days of the initial Panel’s decision.
-21 In this time the detailed written reasons of the initial Panel may not be available, although a short form of the key reasons will normally have been provided with the decision.
-If the Panel declined to conduct proceedings, its reasons must be provided with the decision.22
+- An application for review must be made within 2 business days after the date of the initial Panel’s decision.29 In this time the detailed written reasons of the initial Panel may not be available, although a short form of the key reasons will normally have been provided with the decision.

 - The review Panel will be provided with: